iron-software/IronPdfJava.Examples/how-to/setup-google-cloud/README.md

-# How to Implement IronPDF for Java in Google Cloud
+# Deploying IronPDF for Java on Google Cloud

 ***Based on <https://ironpdf.com/how-to/setup-google-cloud/>***

-<small>Note: Full compatibility with Google Cloud is not yet established, but we provide the necessary settings for preliminary trials.</small>
+<small>Note: IronPDF support for Google Cloud has not been comprehensively verified, but here are some essential settings to assist those who wish to implement it.</small>

-## Critical: Required Settings
+## Critical Deployment Requirements

-* Zip Deployment is unsupported as IronPDF needs to run binaries during execution.
+* Deployment using Zip is unsupported because IronPDF necessitates the execution of runtime binaries.
-* Standard Cloud Function Docker images do not work due to missing packages essential for proper Chrome operation.
-For further details, refer to the [Google Cloud System Packages](https://cloud.google.com/functions/docs/reference/system-packages).
+* The default Docker images provided by Google Cloud Functions are incompatible as they lack the necessary packages for Chrome execution.
+More details can be found in the [Google Cloud System Packages](https://cloud.google.com/functions/docs/reference/system-packages).
-* Opt for a custom Dockerfile and ensure all necessary packages are installed.
-More instructions can be found in our [Linux Deployment Guide](https://ironpdf.com/how-to/linux/).
+* Opt for a custom Dockerfile that includes all necessary packages.
+For in-depth guidance, refer to our [Linux Deployment Guide](https://ironpdf.com/how-to/linux/).
-* Integrate the `ironpdf-engine-linux-x64` dependency into your project: (ensure to update the version to the most recent one)
+* Add the `ironpdf-engine-linux-x64` dependency to your project with the latest version number:

     ```xml
     <dependency>